python/cpython/Doc/library/profile.rst

    single: deterministic profiling
    single: profiling, deterministic

-A :dfn:`profiler` is a program that describes the run time performance of a program, providing a variety of statistics.
-This documentation describes the profiler functionality provided in the modules :mod:`cProfile`, :mod:`profile` and :mod:`pstats`.
-This profiler provides :dfn:`deterministic profiling` of Python programs.
-It also provides a series of report generation tools to allow users to rapidly examine the results of a profile operation.
+:mod:`cProfile` and :mod:`profile` provide :dfn:`deterministic profiling` of
+Python programs.
+A :dfn:`profile` is a set of statistics that describes how often and for how long various parts of the program executed.
+These statistics can be formatted into reports via the :mod:`pstats` module.

-The Python standard library provides three different profilers:
+The Python standard library provides three different implementations of the same profiling interface:

-#. :mod:`cProfile` is recommended for most users; it's a C extension
-   with reasonable overhead
-   that makes it suitable for profiling long-running programs.
-   Based on :mod:`lsprof`,
-   contributed by Brett Rosen and Ted Czotter.
+1. :mod:`cProfile` is recommended for most users; it's a C extension with reasonable overhead that makes it suitable for profiling long-running programs.
+Based on :mod:`lsprof`, contributed by Brett Rosen and Ted Czotter.

    .. versionadded:: 2.5

-#. :mod:`profile`, a pure Python module whose interface is imitated by
-   :mod:`cProfile`.
-Adds significant overhead to profiled programs.
+2. :mod:`profile`, a pure Python module whose interface is imitated by :mod:`cProfile`, but which adds significant overhead to profiled programs.
-   If you're trying to extend
-   the profiler in some way, the task might be easier with this module.
+   If you're trying to extend the profiler in some way, the task might be easier with this module.

    .. versionchanged:: 2.4
       Now also reports the time spent in calls to built-in functions and methods.

-#. :mod:`hotshot` was an experimental C module that focused on minimizing
-   the overhead of profiling, at the expense of longer data post-processing times.
+3. :mod:`hotshot` was an experimental C module that focused on minimizing the overhead of profiling, at the expense of longer data post-processing times.
 It is no longer maintained and may be dropped in a future version of Python.